PoratRoy/Chat-App-Project/README.md

 ### Introduction
 This is a full-stack chat web application that can be up and running with just a few steps.
-Its frontend is built with React.
+Frontend is built with React.
-The backend is built with Express.js and Node.js.
+Backend is built with Express.js and Node.js.
 Real-time message broadcasting is developed using Socket.IO.
 ___

 ### Features